Tigers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has collected 46 hits with 14 doubles, a triple, six home runs and 18 walks.
-He has driven in 34 runs.
+- Andrew Vaughn has 47 hits with 14 doubles, a triple, six home runs, 18 walks and 34 RBI.

 Vaughn Recent Games